jurassicLizard/vex2pdf/README.md

 - When set to "false": The Vulnerabilities section will be completely omitted from the PDF

 Example : `VEX2PDF_NOVULNS_MSG=false vex2pdf`

-#### VEX2PDF_SHOW_OSS_LICENSES

-Shows all relevant OSS licenses:
-- When set to "true" or "on": Show license texts and exit
-  - MIT License for the current software
-  - SIL License for the liberation-fonts
-- When set to "false" or "off" or when it is unset: Run the software normally

-Example : `VEX2PDF_SHOW_OSS_LICENSES=true vex2pdf`

-#### VEX2PDF_VERSION_INFO

-Shows version information prior to running software normally

 #### VEX2PDF_REPORT_TITLE